Shatzii/Go4it-V2/README.md

 ```

 ## Deployment
-- Preferred: git pull on server then build/start
-- Fallback: use generated deployment packages and scripts in docs

 The application is optimized for deployment on platforms like Vercel, Netlify, or self-hosted servers.
 The build process now works reliably with all minification issues resolved.